-Baking soda and vinegar chemical reactions are fascinating, engaging and easy for everyone to enjoy!
+Baking soda and vinegar chemical reactions are fascinating, engaging, and easy for everyone to enjoy!
 Our latest popping bag experiment is perfect for a summer science experiment.
-Recommended to take this one outdoors because it could get quite messy.
+It is recommended that you take this one outdoors because it could get quite messy.

 YOU MAY ALSO LIKE: Fizzing Experiments For Kids

 Even the youngest scientist can learn a little something about the science behind our exploding bags.
 The chemical reaction between the baking soda and the vinegar creates a gas called carbon dioxide.
 You can see this in fizzy drinks like our fizzy lemonade.

 The carbon dioxide gas then fills up the bag.
 If there is more gas than the room available in the bag, the bag will burst, pop, or explode.
 Similar to our baking soda volcano activity.
 There’s no place for the gas and liquid to go but up and/or out.

 The key to really cool exploding bags is getting the ratio of baking soda to vinegar right.
 This is also what makes it such a fun science experiment for kids of multiple ages.
 Older kids can record data, make careful measurements, and re-test.
 Younger kids will enjoy the playful aspect of it all.

 Head to the kitchen to gather your supplies.
 A well-stocked pantry, especially with plenty of baking soda and vinegar, ensures that you have fun science on hand any time you want!